amaiorano/amaiorano.github.io/_posts/2022-06-22-n64-rgb-mod-and-custom-cable.md

 #### Multiout End Attempt #1

-For the SNES multiout end, initially, to test things out, I actually soldered Dupont cables so that I could test things with a breadboard, like capacitor values and resistors.
+For the SNES multiout end, initially, to test things out, I actually soldered Dupont cables so that I could test things with a breadboard, like capacitor values and resistors, and what sync source to use.
 Also, the tantalum caps took a little longer to receive than the rest of the parts, so this way I could at least use through-hole caps:

 ![](/assets/images/n64-rgb-mod-and-custom-cable/IMG_5832.jpg)